Bachelor of Property and Real Estate

 Career outcomes

-With this qualification, you will be able to pursue a career in anything from property development and valuation to the essential business principles of economics, finance law and accounting.
+With this qualification, you can pursue a career in anything from property development and valuation to the essential business principles of economics, finance law and accounting.
 Better still, you will be well placed to take advantage of a rapidly growing industry.
 Graduate ready to explore career opportunities across a variety of roles including:

 • asset manager